itsmegaram/Group-Project/README.md

 ## 4.2 Consequences and limitations

 1. Choice: English-only lexicon, only English words were included.

     Consequence: This can have an impact on linguistic bias, and not be as globally representative.

      Example: Twitter slang terms differ from formal writing in NYT.

 2. Choice: Specific corpora was selected (Twitter, NYT, Lyrics, GOOGLE Books)

     Consequence: This dataset compares specific genres and platforms.
 This showcases a different social group.
 This explains why some words appear in one corpus but not in the other one.

     Example: Twitter contains slang, Google Books does not, different words appear.

 3. Choice: Survey-based happiness ratings

    Consequence: The received happiness score come from human rates  using a scale from 1-9.
 These ratings revel beyond universal truths, because time, cultural norms and raters as individuals are not taken into account.

+   Example:

 4. Choice: Words are being used without clear context

     Consequence: Meaning can change depending on context, exemplifying how the happiness score might not reflect real usage.

     Example: "Fucking" had a high standard deviation.
 This word can be used in various contexts and ways, humorous, offensive or positive.
 Therefore it needs to be critically seen.

 5. Choice: using only Top-5000 frequency constraint per corpus

    Consequence: By including only 5000 most frequent words in each corpus, the rare and emerging words may be left out.
 Therefore, the "missing value" is misleading, since it does have a value if given context outside of the top 5000 list.

 # 4.3 If you were to use this dataset as an instrument today...